seikonfertrad/seikonfertrad.github.io/_pages/about.md

 I am excited about human civilization.
 Most of the time I think about inter- and intrapersonal dynamics.
 This website exists to collect my thoughts.

-I used to be quite carefree until I went vegan for selfish reasons at 18 and stumbled into the animal rights scene.
+I used to be quite carefree until, at 18, I went vegan for the aesthetics and stumbled into the animal rights scene.
 From there on, it slowly dawned on me that I care a whole lot about life across species, space, and time.
-There is so much potential in the universe if humanity plays its cards right: incredible quantities of unfathomable experience.
+If humanity plays its cards right, we can fill the universe with incredible quantities of unfathomable experience.
 Our collective wisdom ought to catch up with our power to create and destroy.

-Despite uncertainties, I believe the future will probably be wonderful.
+Despite many uncertainties, I believe the future will probably be wonderful.
 Let's make that even more probable.

 As of 2021: I'm trying to [improve international risk governance](https://simoninstitute.ch/).